fmenardo/sim_cluster_MTB/README.md

 source MTB_sim_env/bin/activate
 ```

-Now that the virtual environment is active you can run `conda-unpack`
+Now that the virtual environment is active you should run `conda-unpack`

 Please not that you still need to install MASTER and Beast2.
 You also need to to edit the path to your beast launching script as explained above.